 J-Quiz is a one-day event that takes place in February or March, and involves High Schools from Minnesota and Wisconsin.
 Students will utilize their Japanese skills to write compositions, participate in cultural activities, and compete against teams from other schools in one of three difficulty levels.
 The winning team in each level is awarded a trip to the annual Cherry Blossom Festival in Washington D.C.
 Increasing cultural awareness and understanding is one of JASM’s main goals, and by bringing together young people with an interest in Japan, we hope to encourage the next generation of Japan experts!
 If you wish to participate in J-Quiz, please contact JASM at 612.627.9357 or at firstname.lastname@example.org.

 Mondale Scholarship for College Students

-Named after Walter Mondale, our honorary chairman and former Ambassador to Japan, the Mondale Scholarship awards up to $3000 to undergraduate students enrolled in Minnesota colleges, University of North Dakota or North Dakota State University who want to broaden their knowledge of Japan through a combination of study and travel.
+Named after Walter Mondale, our honorary chairman and former Ambassador to Japan, the Mondale Scholarship awards $2,000 to undergraduate students enrolled in Minnesota colleges and North Dakota State University who want to broaden their knowledge of Japan through a combination of study and travel.
 Click here for details and an application form.

 Takuzo Ishida Memorial Scholarship for High School Students